 the public for hiking, wildlife observation, and nature photography and study.
 Several

 preserves offer additional recreation opportunities, including fishing,

 kayaking and canoeing, and horseback riding (download recreation and amenities chart).
 Access may occasionally be limited at certain locations due to temporary flooding or special restoration projects.
 Search locations with ADA accessible amenities

 Learn about Lee County preserves not purchased through the Conservation 20/20 program

-number below associated with the preserve name is the file number assigned by County
+number in parenthesis following the preserve name is the file number assigned by the County

-Lands to land parcels during the acquisition process.
+Lands Department to land parcels during the acquisition process.
 If more than one number

 is listed, the preserve is comprised of land parcels from multiple acquisitions.